 Both required essays must be submitted for grading.
 Missed essay(s) will earn 0 points and be included as such in your term average.
+See GUIDELINES on course home page.

 They are due no later than Thursday, Nov.
 14, 2019 but they may be handed in at any time prior to the due date.
 A lateness penalty as stated below will be assessed.